-The most severe environmental impacts caused by the decline in populations of reef and demersal fish are: loss of biodiversity; loss of marine biomass (and productivity); enhanced risk of extinction of vulnerable or endangered species; reduction in genetic diversity of wild populations (meta-populations) and implications for their long term survival; reduction in genetic diversity of wild commercial stocks (e.g. reduction in proportion of fast growing and late spawning individuals); trophic cascades (food-web impacts); trophic cascades (food-web impacts) associated with the removal of apex predators; trophic cascades associated with other keystone predators (e.g. Lethrinids and sea urchins); decline in ornamental species; change in community composition (increase / decrease in herbivores); increased illegal fishing and more intense pressure in protected areas; shifts in benthic cover / composition as the result of the loss of the species / group; reduction in food available to other species (food-web cascade) as a result of fishery; physical impacts on nursery habitats and coral reefs, seagrass beds and other shallow habitats; increased use of dynamite fishing impacts on coral reefs; trampling impacts; and reduction in food available to other species (food-web cascade) as a result of the species (food-web cascade) as a result of poisons, and associated impacts on nursery habitats and coral reefs, seagrass beds and other shallow habitats; increased use of dynamite fishing impacts on coral reefs; trampling impacts; and reduction in food available to other species (food-web cascade) as a result of the species (food-web cascade) as a result of feed production.
+The most severe environmental impacts caused by the decline in populations of reef and demersal fish are: loss of biodiversity; loss of marine biomass (and productivity); enhanced risk of extinction of vulnerable or endangered species; reduction in genetic diversity of wild populations (meta-populations) and implications for their long term survival; reduction in genetic diversity of wild commercial stocks (e.g. reduction in proportion of fast growing and late spawning individuals); trophic cascades (food-web impacts); trophic cascades (food-web impacts) associated with the removal of apex predators; trophic cascades associated with other keystone predators (e.g. Lethrinids and sea urchins); decline in ornamental species; change in community composition (increase / decrease in herbivores); increased illegal fishing and more intense pressure in protected areas; shifts in benthic cover / composition as the result of the loss of the species / group; reduction in food available to other species (food-web cascade) as a result of fishery; physical impacts on the seabed from trawls and other mobile gear (e.g. dredges); increased use of poisons, and associated impacts on nursery habitats and coral reefs, seagrass beds and other shallow habitats; increased use of dynamite fishing impacts on coral reefs; trampling impacts; and reduction in food available to other species (food-web cascade) as a result of feed production.